liratiago/03-API-SOLID/README.md

 - [ x ] User's password should be encriypted
 - [ x ] Aplication data should be stored in PostgreSQL
-- [ ] The data lists should be paginated with 20 itens by page
+- [ x ] The data lists should be paginated with 20 itens by page
 - [ ] The user should be identificated by a JWT (Json Web Token)